-Red Lion benefits from the diverse blend of backgrounds and global perspectives of the 25 international students that are enrolled.
+Red Lion benefits from the diverse blend of backgrounds and global perspectives of the international students that are enrolled.
 Both F1 and J1 visa students may enroll at Red Lion Christian Academy.
 During the last several years the countries represented include South Korea, China, Kenya, British Virgin Islands, Yugoslavia, Ukraine, Italy, Mexico, Japan, Philippians, Germany, Uruguay, and Brazil.
-An English Learner Program is offered to students if needed, but most have been enrolled in college preparatory or honors classes.
-Red Lion families sometimes serve as host families who receive a stipend and also have the opportunity to expose their own children to students from other cultures.
+An Academic Resource Program is required for international students in order to better transition into an American school and to improve their English proficiency.

 Red Lion Christian Academy is authorized under Federal law to enroll non-immigrant students.
 Specific instructions for the application forms and other aspects of the admission process are outlined below.

 All international students must apply using the schools’ application which can be found on the appropriate school’s website.
 Applications must be submitted no later than April 1 prior to the year of desired enrollment.
 Refer to the tuition schedule for all tuition and application fees.
 Class placement is dependent on available space and is not confirmed until an applicant completes the admission procedures, application, and enrollment in the FACTS tuition payment plan.

 Parents and/or guardians must provide an English translation of the applicant’s grade report and/or high school transcript.
 Students must also use the following reference forms that will be provided before a decision of acceptance is granted:

 - Mathematics Reference Form - From the student’s current math teacher.

 - English Reference Form - From the student’s current English teacher